ErikDz/semester_4/CSE207/final/apuntes.md

 If we want to write an IP interval `192.168.2.0-192.168.2.255`=`192.168.2/24`=`192.168.2.0/24`=`192.168.2.42/24`=`192.168.2.255`

+- **On-link prefixes:**  refer to network prefixes that are directly reachable within a local network segment without the need for routing through a gateway or router.
+> When connecting network segments to a router, each segment must be assigned a unique network prefix.

 ##### Routing Tables

 - Network layer: Provide connectivity through a multi-hop network (making decisions over which interface a message is to be forwarded)